lleiiell/k8s-device-plugin-example/README.md

 # k8s-device-plugin-example

-This repo is an example for Kubernetes device plugin.
+This repo is a minimal example for Kubernetes device plugin.

 ## Deploy